-Mira is currently pursuing their Master of Art’s in Art Education at the School of the Art Institute of Chicago and has a BA from the University of Michigan where they studied Ethnic Studies, Art History, and Ceramics.
+Mira holds a Master of Art’s in Art Education from the School of the Art Institute of Chicago and a BA from the University of Michigan where they studied Ethnic Studies, Art History, and Ceramics.

 Laser engraved acrylic